soumitasardar/movie_trailer/README.txt

 This is a simple script written in python in order to create a website with list of movies along with its poster and trailer.

 Installation:
+create a folder in your system
-Clone https://github.com/soumitasardar/movie_trailer.git in a folder To run this project: open the terminal and go inside the folder and type:
+Open terminal or command prompt and go to that created folder give command: Clone git https://github.com/soumitasardar/movie_trailer.git To run this project:
 Python movies_details

 Code description: